 - 1. Hold the receiver tube with your thumb and forefinger and remove the tube. - 2.
 Consult your hearing care professional if you have difficulties removing the hearing instrument.

-Programme and multi-function buttons
+Program and Multi-Function buttons

-If you have a hearing aid with a programme button or multi-function button, this will allow you to use up to four different listening programmes, each of them suitable for certain situations.
+If you have a hearing aid with a program button or multi-function button, this will allow you to use up to four different listening programs, each of them suitable for certain situations.